craftingcity/The-Known-World/ORGANIZATION/Notes From Grain Into Gold.md

 Servicers cannot stock inventory and need to make a certain amount, leading them to charge more for less work than a craftsmen, but if a price becomes established, they will have to compete for costumers more than pricing.

 Clothing is typically expensive, and especially because people want it dyed.

+A pound of unrefined rock salt would cost about 2.5cp.
+It is common enough to be used as a universally acceptable currency.